Senior Advisor, Center for Energy & Climate

 - French & global energy issues

-On April 2003, Olivier Appert was appointed Chairman and CEO of IFP Energies nouvelles.
-He is also chairing the Conseil Français de l'Energie, French committee of the World Energy Council from 2010 to 2018.
+From 2003 to 2015, Olivier Appert has been Chairman and CEO of IFP Energies nouvelles and of the Conseil Français de l'Energie, French committee of the World Energy Council from 2010 to 2018.
 He is chairman of France Brevets, Member of the French Academy of Engineering and advisor of the Ifri Center for Energy & Climate.

 The 14 July 2015 Vienna agreement on Iran’s nuclear activities (Joint Comprehensive Plan of Action – JCPoA) was a game changer on the geopolitics in the Middle East and for the oil market.
 The oil sanctions were lifted and Iran increased significantly its production and exports.
 On 8 May...